 At the end of 2003 the Company has transitioned its subscription and support programs from being based on single products into more comprehensive offerings that cover the customer's entire installed base.
-These programs offers lower cost to the customer and require full customer account coverage.
-This change is likely to have an impact on the Company's future operating results.
+These programs offer lower cost to the customer and greater account coverage.
+In 2004 most subscription and support contracts were based on the new method.